Constantin Frantzen

-Constantin Frantzen (born 16 March 1998) is a German tennis player who specializes in doubles.
+Constantin Frantzen (born 16 March 1998) is a German professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 29 achieved on 24 August 2026.

-Frantzen has a career high ATP doubles ranking of world No. 42, achieved on 9 June 2025.
+Frantzen has won one ATP Tour doubles title at the 2025 Chengdu Open, with Robin Haase.

 He played college tennis at Baylor University.

 Career

-2023–2024: ATP and Grand Slam debuts in doubles
+2023–2024: ATP and major debuts in doubles

 Frantzen made his ATP Tour doubles main draw debut at the Swiss Open Gstaad alongside Hendrik Jebens.

 He reached his first ATP Tour final at the Moselle Open with partner Jebens, but lost to Hugo Nys and Jan Zieliński.
 Frantzen reached his second ATP Tour final at the 2024 Generali Open Kitzbühel also alongside Jebens but lost to Alexander Erler and Andreas Mies.
 The pair also made it to the 2024 Hangzhou Open final, losing to Jeevan Nedunchezhiyan and Vijay Sundar Prashanth in the final.

 2025: Maiden ATP title

-In September, Frantzen won his first doubles title on the ATP Tour at the Chengdu Open, partnering Robin Haase.
+In September, Frantzen won his first doubles title on the ATP Tour at the Chengdu Open, playing alongside Robin Haase.

 Doubles performance timeline

-Current through the 2025 Moselle Open.
+Current through the 2026 Chengdu Open.